 |Individual||100 square feet|

 I hope no one takes offense to the “Religious Family” category…my wife and I both come from large families of 8+.

-The size of your garden should really depend on your personal needs and wants.
+The garden size should really depend on your personal needs and wants.
 What are you trying to accomplish with this garden and can you give the garden the time needed to accomplish your gardening goals?

 There is a lot of time that goes into your garden.
 I’m not sure how much time other people spend on their garden, but my wife and I used to spend about 20 minutes a day tending to the garden….that was when it was a 15×15 space.
 So, a little over 1 minute per 10 square feet of garden.
 If you’re regularly maintaining the garden it won’t get out of hand.
 However, if you don’t tend to the garden daily you may find that you spend more time in the garden each time you do get out to tend to it.

 For me, the garden isn’t always about the hobby so I do have to consider my family needs.
 We have a large family.
 Feeding 8 people isn’t cheap and isn’t easy, but with proper planning, we can make it easier by planting our garden and maintaining it.
 We plan to make gardening a family event.
 Each child is picking out their plants and each of them is committing time to work in the garden (we’ll see how that pans out later).
 The point here is that we have to evaluate our needs – how much food do we NEED to grow, as well as the practicality of growing our own food.

 There is no way that we could grow EVERYTHING we need, I’m not sure I could handle that much gardening, but by using the 100 square feet per person rule we are able to manage and budget our gardening.
 We know what we can expect from our harvest and we know how that will help support us financially.
 Our needs are different than yours so be sure that you consider what it is that you need.
 What do you want to grow?
 How much will you actually consume?
 How much time are you willing/able to garden?
 How much of your harvest do you want to preserve?
 Etc.